Alain LeRoy Locke: Philosophy and religious beliefs

+Locke belonged to the American philosophical movement known as pragmatism and was considered an originator of cultural pluralism and an advocate of humanism.
+He is also regarded as an axiologist, or value theorist, interested in ways a democratic society could uplift multiple vibrant cultures and their disparate values.

-Locke identified himself as a Baháʼí throughout the last half of his life (1918–1954).
+Locke identified himself as a Baháʼí throughout the second half of his life (1918–1954).
 He declared his belief in Baháʼu'lláh in the year 1918.
 Due to the lack of an official enrollment system for the religion, the date when Locke converted to that faith is unverified.
 However, the National Baháʼí Archives discovered a "Baháʼí Historical Record" card that Locke completed in 1935 for a Baháʼí census from the National Spiritual Assembly.
 He was one of seven African-American members from the Washington, D.C.
 Baháʼí movement to complete the card.
 On the card, Locke wrote the year 1918 as the year he was accepted into the Baháʼí Faith, and wrote Washington, D.C., as the place he was accepted.
 It was common to write to ʻAbdu'l-Bahá to declare one's new faith, and Locke received a letter, or "tablet", from ʻAbdu'l-Bahá in return.

 When ʻAbdu'l-Bahá died in 1921, Locke enjoyed a close relationship with Shoghi Effendi, then head of the Baháʼí Faith.
 Shoghi Effendi is reported to have said to Locke, "People as you, Mr. Gregory, Dr. Esslemont and some other dear souls are as rare as diamond."
 He is among some 40 African Americans known to have joined the religion during the ministry of ʻAbdu'l-Bahá before the leader's death in later 1921.

 Sexual orientation

 Locke was homosexual, and may have encouraged and supported other gay African Americans who were part of the Harlem Renaissance.
 Given the discriminatory laws against it, he was not fully open about his orientation.
-He referred to it as a point of "vulnerable/invulnerability", representing an area of both risk and strength.
+He referred to it as the "vulnerable/invulnerable Achilles heel of homosexuality", meaning an area of both risk and strength.